 –> Was it worth a spot in the list?

 After all I rambled about this unique city, I guess the answer is pretty clear.
 But just in case there’s doubt, YES!
 Do yourself a favor and leave some time to explore a bit further than Sarajevo.
-Mostar and its surroundings are great destinations to experience more of this beautiful country.
-I’ll talk about these places in a future post…
+If you want to experience more in this beautiful country, I’d suggest one day in Mostar and a few more in its surroundings.
+I’ve been there a few times in different seasons, and I loved it!
+I’ll write about my experience in these places in a future post…